gdiaz384/py3AnyText2Spreadsheet/README.md

 - DDWSystem2013, DDWorks Game System, fwDDSystem, [vndb.org](https://vndb.org/r?f=fwDDSystem-)
 - JSON support:
     - Support for UlyssesWu's [FreeMote](//github.com/UlyssesWu/FreeMote) text files converted from PSB to JSON.
-        - Is it possible to support .psb natively?
+        - Is it possible to support .psb natively with the FreeMote library?
     - Support for JSON where all entries and are nested under `contents` and there is no additional nesting.
         - Multiple entries must be in a list surrounded by square brackets `[ ]`.
     - To process additional types of JSON, open an issue and provide an `example.json`.